j-miet/BTD6bot/btd6bot/Files/helpwindow/README.md

 The most complicated of these is the monkey upgrade system.
 In order to make upgrading to work properly, bot needs to wait until upgrading becomes possible.
-The easy way to program this would be just say "when command is run, upgrade monkey, don't check if it was succesful".
+The easy way to program this would be just say "when command is run, upgrade monkey, don't check if it was successful".
 But then user would need to time the upgrading exactly and this becomes obviously annoying over time.

 So better but more complicated way to implement this is to allow user to queue upgrade checks.
 Bot will just wait until